 It’s the most popular time of the year for the towns along this famous strip, so from Torquay to Apollo Bay, you won’t be at a loss for activities.
 A round trip to the Twelve Apostles and back can be done in just a few days if you make stops along the way, and you’ll get in plenty of beach time.
 It’s also a stone’s throw from Melbourne, so you get the best of both worlds from the relaxed hippy vibe of surf towns to the vibrant metropolis of the city.

-On that note, for those coming into the cultural capital of Australia and want to know the best things to do on Christmas day in Melbourne, you’re in for a treat!
+Summer in Melbourne is a delight, so for those coming into the cultural capital of Australia and wanting to know the best things to do on Christmas day in Melbourne, you’re in for a treat!
 The city comes alive with light shows and projections scattered throughout the CBD at Melbourne Town Hall, Federation Square and New Quay in Docklands.
 Federation Square will be transformed into a festivus feat.
-In addition to the city’s glittering Christmas tree, the square hosts a gorgeous lifesize Christmas bauble – the perfect spot for a family photo.
+In addition to the city’s glittering Christmas tree, the square hosts a gorgeous lifesize Christmas bauble – the perfect spot for a family photo to remember your Melbourne summer.

 Christmas Road Trips | New South Wales